 What is cortisol?

 The adrenal glands on top of kidneys release the stress hormone hydrocortisone, also known as cortisol.
 It is one of the glucose metabolizing hormones (thus the name glucocorticoids).
 Because almost all cells in the body have a cortisol receptor it is crucial for lot of different functions in the body.
-But as a catabolic steroid hormone, cortisol’s most important role is in metabolism, by breaking down muscles, bones and building fat.
+But as a catabolic steroid hormone, its most important role is in metabolism, by breaking down muscles, bones and building fat.
 It helps regulate blood pressure, blood sugar levels, salt and water balance.
 It also assists in reducing inflammation, and memory formation.
 During pregnancy, cortisol supports fetus development.
-There is a strong link between cortisol and mood which makes it an important hormone for overall health and well-being.
+There is a strong link between stress hormone and mood which makes it an important hormone for overall health and well-being.

 How do cortisol levels vary?

 Cortisol in some way works like adrenaline.
-During times of stress, cortisol is released to fight the stress.
+During times of stress, it is released to fight the stress.
 This results in increasing heart rate, breathing, blood pressure, blood sugar, and muscle tension.
-During short term stress, cortisol will shut down digestion and reproduction to fight off the stress stimulant.
+During short term stress, it will shut down digestion and reproduction to fight off the stress stimulant.
 Thus, short bouts help cope with the daily stress in life, however, chronically high levels accelerate metabolism resulting in fat accumulation and weight gain.
-On the other hand, cortisol deficiency slows down metabolism causing fatigue, sluggishness, weight loss, and no desire for physical work.
+On the other hand, deficiency slows down metabolism causing fatigue, sluggishness, weight loss, and no desire for physical work.

 Cortisol hormone trend during the day: